teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-trademark-part-1-law.md

 - - -

-## TM Law: Confusion and Distinctiveness
+## The Relationship between Mark and Product is Trademark Law's Central Concern.

 The TM Office frequently rejects applications.
 The two most common reasons for rejection are _Likelihood of Confusion_ and _lack of distinctiveness_.
 Both of these concepts involve the relationship between a "mark" and the product or service being advertised under the mark.
 For example, think of "apple" as a mark used for the product "computers," or FedEx as a mark used for "delivery" services.
 To complicate matters, a "mark" can refer to either a "design mark" or a "word mark."
 Here's a table to help sort this out: